 In addition to tuition and general university fees, nursing students assume additional fees.
 Fees are attached to your bill each semester you are in the nursing program.
-Clinical fees and ATL (an integrated testing service utilized in the nursing department) fees are assessed each semester.
-Charges for a lab tote with necessary supplies will be charged to you your first semester in the program.
+Clinical fees and ATI (an integrated testing service utilized in the nursing department) fees are assessed each semester.
+Charges for lab supplies will be charged to you your first semester in the program.